osixia/container-baseimage/README.md

  - single-process-image/environment/default.yaml
  - single-process-image/environment/default.yaml.startup

+File name *default*.yaml and *default*.yaml.startup can be changed as you want.
+Also in this example we are going to use yaml files but json files works too.

 ##### default.yaml
 default.yaml file define variables that can be used at anytime in the container environment: